Address:

 4. Peace, Justice and Conflict Studies

 Anthony J. Nocella II, Ph.D., is co-founder of the fields of critical animal studies and radical animal studies and co-founder of the Institute for Critical Animal Studies.
-Dr. Nocella II is an Assistant Professor in the Department of Criminal Justice and Criminology in the Institute of Public Safety at Salt Lake Community College.
+Dr. Nocella II is an Associate Professor in the Department of Criminal Justice and Criminology in the Institute of Public Safety at Salt Lake Community College.
 He is the editor of the Peace Studies Journal, Transformative Justice Journal, and co-editor of five book series including Critical Animal Studies and Theory with Lexington Books and Hip Hop Studies and Activism with Peter Lang Publishing.
 He has published over fifty book chapters or articles and forty books.
 Dr. Nocella II is the National Coordinator of Save the Kids, Director of the Academy for Peace Education, and acquisitions editor of Arissa Media Group.
 His work has been translated in Spanish, Russian, Portuguese, German, Korean, and Japanese.
 He has been interviewed by New York Times, Washington Post, Houston Chronicles, Durango Herald, Fresno Bee, Fox, CBS, CNN, C-SPAN, and Los Angeles Times.
 He regularly provides workshops and keynote speeches on social justice education, Hip Hop studies, critical animal studies, total liberation, anarchist studies, and critical criminology.
 His website is www.anthonynocella.org

-Laura Schleifer (United States)
+Laura Schleifer

 NYartivist@gmail.com